Time-optimal self-stabilizing leader election in population protocols: Introduction

-Moreover, in any SSLE protocol, agents must know the \emph{exact} population size $n$, and the number of states must be at least $n$~\cite{cai2012prove}.
-Previous work has circumvented these limitations in creative ways.
+Finally, self-stabilizing algorithms are easier to compose~\cite{DBLP:journals/dc/DolevIM93,dolev2000self}.
+Composition is in general difficult for population protocols~\cite{severson2020composable, chalk2021composable}, since they lack a mechanism to detect when one computation has finished before beginning another.
+However, a self-stabilizing protocol $S$ can be composed with a prior computation $P$, which may have set the states of $S$ in some unknown way before $P$ stabilized, c.f.~\cite[Section 4]{DBLP:conf/opodis/AngluinAFJ05}, \cite[Theorem 3.5]{amir2020message}.

+\paragraph{Problem variants.} To circumvent the necessary dependence on population size $n$, previous work has considered relaxations of the original problem.
 One approach, which requires agents only to know an upper bound on $n$, is to relax the requirement of self-stabilization: \emph{loose-stabilization} requires only that a unique leader persists for a long time after a stabilization, but not forever~\cite{DBLP:journals/tcs/SudoOKMDL20}.
 Other papers study leader election in more general and powerful models than population protocols, which allow extra computational ability not subject to the limitations of the standard model.
 One such model assumes an external entity, called an \emph{oracle}, giving clues to agents about the existence of leaders~\cite{DBLP:conf/opodis/FischerJ06, DBLP:conf/opodis/BeauquierBB13}.
 Other generalized models include \emph{mediated population protocols}~\cite{DBLP:journals/dc/MizoguchiOKY12}, allowing additional shared memory for every pair of agents, and the $k$-interaction model~\cite{DBLP:conf/sss/XuYKY13}, where agents interact in groups of size $2$ to $k$.

+While this paper considers only the complete graph (the most difficult case), other work considers protocols that assume a particular non-complete graph topology.
+In rings and regular graphs with constant degree, SSLE is feasible even with only a constant state space \cite{chen2019self,chen2020self,DBLP:conf/opodis/AngluinAFJ05,DBLP:conf/sss/YokotaSM20}.
+In another recent related work \cite{DBLP:conf/sirocco/SudoS0KM20}, the authors study the feasibility requirements of SSLE in arbitrary graphs, as well as the problem of \emph{ranking} that we also study (see below).
+They show how to adapt protocols in \cite{DBLP:conf/opodis/BeauquierBB13, cai2012prove} into protocols for an arbitrary (and unknown) connected graph topology (without any oracles, but knowing $n$).